johncai117/DAMSL/README.md

 ## Steps for Testing using Pre-trained models

-1. Download the pre-trained models from a link that you can find here: <https://www.dropbox.com/s/drzg0ptexfjrv7f/logs.zip?dl=0>
+1. Download the pre-trained models from a link that you can find here: INSERT LINKKKK

     If this is for the challenge evaluation, the link has already been included with the submission.